JoshRambert/CashAppStocks/README.md

 Would love to go over the process of building it in the future.

 This was my first time creating a project using REDUX and SwiftUI.
-Wanted to challenge myself with this project
+Wanted to challenge myself with this project I love learning new technologies and buidling apps so I probably spent more time on this than I should've haha.
+I will say about 7-8 hours.
+Mainly spent working my away around the REDUX architecture.